Temporary concessions made to reliefs and exemptions

 Relief for losses and certain capital allowances

-The specified capital allowances are:
+The specified capital allowances were:

 - wear and tear allowances for plant and machinery